FrictionalContactLibrary/fclib/data/fclib-library/README.md

 The problem files are not stored in the github repository:

   - Current version of problem are here (http://faf.gforge.inria.fr/fclib-library/)
-  - tagged versions are here (http://fclib.gforge.inria.fr/resources/)
+  - tagged versions are here (https://gforge.inria.fr/frs/?group_id=2824) and  (http://fclib.gforge.inria.fr/resources/)